m444x/StackOverflow-Survey-2019/README.md

 For this project, I was interestested in using Stack Overflow data from 2019 to better understand:

-What coding skills are expected 2020 in Germany?
-Compared by full-time employees on Stack Overflow
+What coding skills are expected 2020 in Germany? plans from full-time employees on Stack Overflow compared

 - Which language do the participants plan to work with in 2020?
 - Which database do the participants plan to work with in 2020?